-Prada SpA, the struggling Italian luxury-goods maker listed in Hong Kong, plans to introduce more lower-priced handbags and double its online business as it seeks to reverse two years of stagnant sales.
+Prada SpA plans to introduce more lower-priced handbags and double its online business in an attempt to reverse two years of stagnant sales.
 The Milan-based company will also close stores and narrow the spread on prices of new products between regions to about 10 percent, Strategic Marketing Director Stefano Cantino said in an investor presentation Monday in New York.

 “We are working deeply to really fill all the price ranges,” Cantino said of Prada’s plans to introduce more bags costing between 1,200 euros ($1,370) and 1,400 euros.
 “There is strong demand for newness.”